 - In January 2020, we launched our Supplier Code of Conduct which holds suppliers accountable for ESG risk and sustainable business practices.

-Conduct comprehensive screening on ESG factors and Supplier Code of Conduct on material supplier contracts and renewals.
+Conduct comprehensive screening on ESG factors and maintain a Supplier Code of Conduct for material supplier contracts and renewals.

 As a global organization with thousands of business relationships, we recognize that our sustainability impact includes not just the work we do directly but also the work that is done on our behalf.
 That’s why we seek to enter into relationships with suppliers who share our values, including ethical dealings, environmental stewardship, and human rights and labor practices that support dignity and inclusion.